Join the action

-The action is organised into three working groups.
-To join the action please read the descriptions below.
+The AIM-COST Action is organised into three working groups.
+To join ThA action please read the descriptions below.
 Once you have selected a working group please add your name and selected working group to this spreadsheet and also contact the working group leader directly.
 Leader contact details can be found on this page.

 WG1 – MONITORING & SURVEILLANCE of AIMs and EAIMBVs